connexcs/docs/getting-started.md

   ![alt text][provider-ratecard]

-3. Name the provider card
+3. Name the provider card.
+4. Go to properties.
-4. Select the Carrier from the dropdown list
+5. Select the Carrier from the dropdown list.
-5. Select the desired currency for the provider card
+6. Select the desired currency for the provider card.
-6. Click Save
+7. Click Save.

  ![alt text][add-new-provider]

+8. Go to provider rate card.
-7. Click on Add Draft button
+9. Click on Create Draft button.

   ![alt text][add-draft]

-8. Click on Add New Row
+8. Click on Add Row

  ![alt text][add-new-row]

 9. Complete the Spreadsheet information, Example: Prefix: 441, Name: UK Landline, Cost: 0.006, Billing: 1/1.
 You can add as many rows as you wish.
-10. Click on Publish button to publish the rate card.
+10. Click on Save button to publish the rate card.

  ![alt text][upload]